-Research interests and opportunities are discussed at the beginning of the residency, and the resident should plan to complete one to two research projects during each year, mentored by a faculty member, with expectations for presentation at a national meeting and subsequent publication.
+Research interests and opportunities are discussed at the beginning of the residency, and the resident should plan to complete at least one or two research projects during each year, mentored by a faculty member, with expectations for presentation at a national meeting and subsequent publication.
+Support is available for meeting travel to present accepted abstracts.

 Memorial Sloan Kettering Cancer Center is located on the Upper East Side of Manhattan—a vibrant community with many amenities and attractions nearby, including numerous restaurants, museums, and shops.
 Central Park and Riverside Park offer beautiful outdoor escapes, and there are many activities for families and children.
 Several schools are in the vicinity.

 Salary and benefits are provided to all residents according to level of training (number of postgraduate years).
-Thoracic-track trainees are provided a generous benefits package and housing.
+Thoracic residents are provided a generous benefits package and assistance with finding housing.
 For more information, please refer to Resident Housing and Benefits.

 Applicants must have completed their residency training in general surgery and have attained qualification to sit for the American Board of Surgery examination.
-Foreign medical graduates with equivalent qualifications are also eligible to apply.
-They must have completed all three of the USMLE examinations and hold a valid ECFMG certificate.
+Foreign medical graduates with equivalent qualifications are also eligible to apply if they hold a valid ECFMG certificate.